 7208 W. State St., (414) 258-9886

-This Tosa sports bar has plenty of TVs to catch the game, as well as a large one on the patio for you to enjoy the end of summer or fall nights.
-Game day specials are plentiful at this sports bar meets friendly pub.
+This Tosa sports bar classic has plenty of TVs to catch the game, as well as a large one on the patio for you to enjoy during the summer or on fall nights.
+Game day specials are plentiful at this sports bar meets friendly neighborhood pub.

 340 W. Kilbourn Ave., (414) 271-3414

-One of Milwaukee's older sports bars, Major's keeps 'em coming with the traditional food and drink fare and some great stuff to look at: lots of old memorabilia adorn the walls, including from the Milwaukee Braves era, Marquette's NCAA championship runs and the Bucks' early years.
+One of Milwaukee's older sports bars, Major's keeps 'em coming back with the traditional bar food and drink fare plus some great stuff to look at: lots of old memorabilia adorn the walls, including from the Milwaukee Braves era, Marquette's NCAA championship runs and the Bucks' early years.